Festival Info

 Location

-Offering a wide variety of media, aesthetics and price-points, Mayfest brings together serious art connoisseurs as well as casual art lovers.
-Scheduled May 12-14, Mayfest is one of the first national art festivals of the summer season, attracting exceptional visual artists from around the globe and across the city to sell their original works.
-Mayfest also features four stages for performances including dance, theater, vocal and instrumental entertainment, as well as food vendors representing a wide variety of Tulsa’s foodie fare.
+Mayfest brings together serious art connoisseurs as well as casual art lovers.
+Mayfest is one of the first national art festivals of the summer season, and the largest in Oklahoma, attracting exceptional visual artists from around the globe and across the city to sell their original works.

 Parking

 Parking is available throughout downtown at on-street locations as well as area lots and garages.
 A Tulsa Arts District parking guide can be found here.
-Free shuttles are available from two locations during Mayfest.
+Free shuttles are available from OSU-Tulsa during Mayfest hours.

 Mayfest features only original, handmade works of art in a variety of media, including clay, digital media, drawing/pastel, glass, graphics/printmaking, jewelry, leather/fiber, metal, mixed media, painting, photography, wood and more.